-Judicial Powers: It enjoys huge powers in the legislative sphere.
-It is the Highest Court of Appeal in the U.K. It is the court of impeachment for the trial of important officials of the Crown, although this function is now out of use.
-Its judicial functions are performed by the 7 Law Lords presided over by the Lord Chancellope They may be assisted in the discharge of their functions by other noble lords who have held high judicial posts.
-As a matter of convention, other lay peers do not take part when the House sits as a Courts
+Judicial Powers: II enjoys huge powers in the legitative sphere.
+It is the Highest Court of Appeal in the U.S. It is the Cust of impeachment for the trial of important officials of the Crown, although this function is now out of use.
+It is judicial functions are performed by the 7 Law Lords presided over by the Lord Chancellope They may be assisted in the discharge of their functions by other noble lords who have held high judicial posts.
+As a matter of convention, other lay peers do not take part when the Houses sits as a